 See clause 8.
 The ICE (interactive connectivity establishment) methodology defines a "superior" protocol that uses the STUN/TURN mechanism and other protocols.
 The use of ICE is also tightly coupled with SIP and in particular with SIP/SDP Offer/Answer procedures.

+6.5.3.1 SIP user agent perspective

 The execution of ICE (from a (SIP) user agent perspective) may be basically divided into a couple of consecutive phases:

 1) Gather addresses